gammapy/gammapy/docs/maps/index.rst

 * HEALPix : Hierarchical Equal Area Iso Latitude pixelation of the sphere.
 Pixels are equal area but have irregular shapes.

-`gammapy.maps` is organized around two types of data structures:
+`gammapy.maps` is organized around two data structures:
 *geometry* classes inheriting from `~MapGeom` and *map* classes inheriting from `~MapBase`.
-A geometry object defines the map boundaries, pixelization scheme, and provide methods for converting to/from map and pixel coordinates.
-A map object owns a `~MapGeom` instance as well as a data structure representing map values.
+A geometry defines the map boundaries, pixelization scheme, and provides methods for converting to/from map and pixel coordinates.
+A map owns a `~MapGeom` instance as well as a data structure containing map values.
 Where possible it is recommended to use the abstract `~MapBase` interface for accessing or updating the contents of a map as this allows algorithms to be used interchangeably with different map representations.
-The following describes methods of the abstract interface.
+The following reviews methods of the abstract map interface.
 Documentation specific to WCS- and HEALPix-based maps is provided in :doc:`hpxmap` and :doc:`wcsmap`.